Last updated on Dec 20, 2022

 hREA has already released the first minimum-viable, feature-complete release with a stable externally-facing API

-Greens for Good is an active open venture with 2 years of demonstrated commitment, prototype-level hardware development stage, handling funding.
+Greens for Good is an open venture with 2 years of demonstrated commitment, prototype-level hardware development stage, handling funding.

 NOTE: this is a first proposition.
 There's also a document about this...